miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/database/template.md

 ]
 ```

-Note that the database assigns all new records an auto-incrementing ID.
+Note that each record has an `id` field, since the database assigns all new records an auto-incrementing ID.

 The most common place you'll use the database directly is in your tests, where you can access it via `this.server.db`.
 It can be useful to assert against the state of Mirage's database to verify that your Ember app's network requests are sending over the correct data.